dmsherazi/Battery-Management-System/data-processing/README.md

 - extracted measures with average, peak or sample within a subinterval, to a csv file for plotting.
 - Split a large file into day files and merge with previous set of day files.
+- Show some basic plots of battery and module currents and battery voltages.

+QWT must be installed and the .pro file modified if necessary to point to it.

 (c) K. Sarkies 31/08/2014